zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 ### TypeErrors

-When you try and do a mathematical operation on two objects of a different type.
+When you try and do a mathematical operation on two objects of a different type, you will recieve a TypeError.
 For example if you try and add a string to an integer, Ruby will complain.

 ```ruby
 1 + "1"
 ```
-Will produce the following error.
+Will produce the following error:

 ```
 TypeError: String can't be coerced into Fixnum
 ```